eWaterCycle/era5cli/README.rst

 A command line interface to download ERA5 data from the `Copernicus Climate Data Store <https://climate.copernicus.eu/>`_.

+era5cli enables you to: ​

+- download meteorological data in GRIB/NetCDF
+- list and retrieve information on available variables and pressure levels
+- select multiple variables for several months and years
+- split outputs by years, producing a separate file for every year instead of merging them in one file
+- download multiple files at once

 .. inclusion-marker-end-do-not-remove

 * Free software: Apache Software License 2.0